natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 <img src="https://dropbox.com/s/6uo61vk9yze1aot/Volt.png?raw=1"  class="center_seventy"    >

+{: .note}
-> The values of operating voltage in practice is commonly set to be 0.3V for low voltage and 3.3V for high voltage.
+The values of operating voltage in practice is commonly set to be 0.3V for low voltage and 3.3V for high voltage.

 ## [The Static Discipline](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=634s)
 The static discipline is one of the **contracts** bound for all logical elements making up a digital system.
 The static discipline is stated as follows:

+{: .important}
-> **A digital system must be able to produce a valid output (for the next device connected at its output terminal) according to its specification if it is given a valid input.**
+**A digital system must be able to produce a valid output (for the next device connected at its output terminal) according to its specification if it is given a valid input.**

 This contract **guarantees** the behavior for each processing block in a system, so that a set of such interconnected devices may work properly (are able to pass and compute valid information at the end of the chain of connections).
 This is necessary so that the system has a **predictable behavior.**

+{: .highlight}
+Therefore, one can say that **a combinational logic device always obeys the static discipline**.

-> **However this doesn't mean that the opposite is true**.
+<span style="color:red; font-weight: bold;">However this doesn't mean that the opposite is true.</span>

 A device that receives invalid input *does NOT always have to* produce invalid output. **We cannot determine the output of the combinational logic device IF invalid input is given**.
 Recall that you need to add a **pulldown** resistor at each input for your Mini Hardware Project to give a valid `0` when the switch is **open**.
 That is because without the pulldown resistor, the input will not be connected to anything (open wire) and this will supply an **invalid input**, resulting in an **undetermined or unpredictable** output for your MHP.
 In a nutshell, we don't care much and cannot define or guarantee the behaviour of the combinational device if it receives invalid input -- it may or may not produce a valid output.

-Therefore, one can say that **a combinational logic device always obeys the static discipline**.